 - Change of facial expression

-- A change in how your lower and upper teeth fit together, e.g., can’t make one side of one’s bite or the other meet
+- A change in how your lower and upper teeth fit together, e.g. can’t make one side of bite meet the other

 - Tinnitus or “ringing” in the ears

 There is no one cause of TMD.
 Anything that causes tension in the jaw and temporal muscles or a CR/CO discrepancy can lead to problems with the TMJ.
 There are often multiple factors that coincide to cause the disorder and pain.
 These could be:

 - Injury to the jaw or neck (e.g. hit in the face or whiplash): This is one of the most frequent causes of sudden onset of severe pain

 - Poor posture including head, neck, and shoulders.